davidetuazon/knect-server/README.md

-# Knect - Entry for Whitecloack Launchpad Builder Round: Build a Dating App
+# Knect - Entry for Whitecloak Launchpad Builder Round: Build a Dating App

 ## Overview
 A MERN stack dating app with real-time messaging and swiping/matching features.
 Built with TypeScript, React, Node.js, Express, MongoDB, and Socket.IO.